From selling fruits in bus stand to building a Rs 450 crore turnover fruit and vegetable chain, the inspiring rise of an entrepreneur

 “I wanted to pursue a career in computers and get into our family business after some time,” says Senthil, who started a software company in Coimbatore in 2006, but could not develop it much after his father developed some health issues and his family wanted him to assist him in business.

-He still runs the software company with a team of 15 employees.
-“Last year we achieved a turnover of Rs.2.5 crore.
+He still runs the software company with a team of 25 employees.
+“Last year we achieved a turnover of Rs.1.5 crore.
 I want to grow the company,” says Senthil, who also has a restaurant in Coimbatore.

-His wife takes care of the restaurant, but since she had a baby early this year, she has taken a break for a while.
-The couple has two sons, the eldest one is 3, and the second one is just 6 months old.
+His wife too is involved in the business and she takes care of the restaurant.
+The couple has two sons, the eldest one is 10, and the second one is seven.

 Despite having ambitious goals, the family swears by a safe, slow and steady rise to success.

-“We are a profitable company.
+“We are a profitable, 100 percent debt free company.
+We cleared all our debts in October last year.
 Two percent of our turnover is our profit.
 Dad never believed in borrowing capital for growing.
 We depend on internal accruals for our growth,” concludes Senthil.

 This Article is Part of the 'Amazing Entrepreneurs' Series